Kimpulla/guilt-tripper/README.md

 # Guilt Tripper - Runelite Plugin

 Guilt Tripper is a Runelite plugin designed for Runescape, adding a unique twist to the gaming experience.
 This plugin periodically sends messages to players, humorously "accusing" them of playing too much and suggesting they take a break.
+And much more!

 ## Used Sounds